Help to Grow: Digital is a UK-wide scheme to help small and medium sized businesses (SMEs) adopt digital technologies.

 The new Help to Grow: Digital scheme sits alongside the Help to Grow: Management scheme launched in 2021, which provides 12 weeks of free management training for SMEs at leading business schools.
 The programme is 90% funded by the government so businesses only pay £750 for the training.

-The Help to Grow: Management Course is provided through businesses schools around the country, and you can book your space with one near you via the Small Business Charter website.
+The Help to Grow: Management Course is provided through business schools around the country, and you can book your space with one near you via the Small Business Charter website.

 When does the Help to Grow: Digital scheme open?